UVVM/UVVM/doc/source/optimized_rand.rst

 .. note::

-    Optimized Randomization was inspired by similar functionality in SystemVerilog and OSVVM.
+    Enhanced Randomization, Optimized Randomization and Functional Coverage were inpired by general statistics and similar functionality in SystemVerilog and OSVVM.

 .. include:: rst_snippets/ip_disclaimer.rst